Are meals stressful with your picky eater?

 Desensitisation with messy play – if you have a fussy eater food based messy play is brilliant.
 Hiding toys in a bowl of pasta or rice, as well as rolling out dough or mince into balls is a fantastic activity for getting hands sticky and comfortable with wet textures.

 For more ideas to tune into ‘The Best Messy Play Activities To Overcome Fussy Eating’.

-Modelling – this is where family based meals seated at the table is incredibly important.
+Modelling – this is where family-based meals seated at the table are incredibly important.
 Here’s your chance to show a bit of bravery too.
 If you are usually a spinach hater, take your time to smell, lick and then taste a little bit of spinach.
 Describe the experience in a positive way to your child so that they can see that eating spinach isn’t so ‘yucky’ or frightening.